 Nordic style mixed with plenty of natural light creates a minimalist bedroom that is hard to beat.
-Designed by D/O of Minneapolis, the room includes just the most necessary elements and lets the windows act as calming artwork in the room.
-Devoid of curtains, the space has a Nordic-inspired look that is clean and uncluttered.
-Besides creating a restful environment, rooms like this highlight the design features of individual furnishings, such as the angled drawer fronts on the dresser and the hairpin legs on all the pieces.
+D/O of Minneapolis created this room with just the most necessary elements.
+The windows act as calming artwork in the room and give it a Nordic-inspired look.

-Almost like an aerie, the minimalist bedroom on the top floor of this Czech home makes the most of the room’s angles for an architecturally focused design.
-Created by studio ORA , the bed is the sole piece of furniture making the room a total sleeping retreat with no distractions.
-The stark black and white palette makes it look modern and even the floor supports are turned into a design feature.
+Almost like an aerie, the minimalist bedroom on the top floor of this Czech home has an architecturally focused design. studio ORA‘s design has the bed as the sole piece of furniture making the room a total sleeping retreat.

 The Traditional Minimalist

-In an example of how minimalism can be luxurious, this bedroom in an Athens apartment has a clean and uncluttered appearance thanks to the hidden elements in the space.
-Clever design by re-new architects uses the free-standing wall to delineate the sleeping area and hide the wardrobes placed on either side of the hall leading bathroom.
-Drapes pull all the way to the sides during the day to feature the amazing view that is better than any other decor could be.
+An Athens bedroom has a clean and uncluttered appearance thanks to the hidden elements.
+Clever design from re-new architects uses the free-standing wall to delineate the sleeping area and hide the wardrobes in the hall leading to the bathroom.

 Visual White Oasis